sacctmgr -- useful command examples¶

 Note

-There are a number of parameters which feature Group or Account.
-We cannot use these easily, because for example as far as "Groups" are concerned, by default our users are all in the same group ("users" in jhpce3 and "c-users" in cms).
+There are a number of parameters which allow you to place limits based on a user's Group or Account.
+We cannot use those sets of limits.
+We do not place users in Accounts.
+(In many other organizations, Accounts are created for entities like departments and PIs, and can be given consumable resouce allocations, such as so many CPU hours, which then decline towards zero as they are used.
+Think of them like bank accounts.)
+Group is the user's primary UNIX group at the time they were added to the sacctmgr database.
+A users' SLURM group does not change when their UNIX primary group is changed by systems administrators.
+JRT believes that you cannot see or modify a sacctmgr user object's group -- you have to delete that user and recreate them.
+A user's secondary groups are ignored by SLURM.
+By default our cluster users are all in the same group ("users" in jhpce3 and "c-users" in cms).
 SLURM doesn't look at secondary group membership, only the primary group.
 AND we don't maintain groups for all of our PI groups.
-We maintain groups not to give access to computers but to control storage permissions.
+In jhpce3, we maintain UNIX user groups primarily to control disk storage permissions.
 (In jhpce3 some users DO have primary groups different from "users".)

 Accounts are similar to groups in that our current model has all user accounts belonging to a single higher-level account object ("jhpce" in jhpce3 and "generic" in cms (for some reason -- there's also a csub account) (and the small number of c-*-10101 users happen to be in the "sysadmin" account)).